alexander-ww/hacker-rank-practice/README.md

 This repository provides my own solutions to practice problems on [HackerRank](https://www.hackerrank.com).
 The solutions of mine are primarily written in the languages of C/C++, Java, and Python.
 The solved problems are a combination of data structure questions and example questions for technical interviews.

-Throughout my development of these solutions, I have focused on achieving the optimal asymptotic time complexity and the optimal asymptotic space complexity.
-Information for stated problem constraints has also been considered.
+While developing these solutions, I have focused on achieving the optimal asymptotic time complexity and the optimal asymptotic space complexity.
+Information for the stated problem constraints has also been considered.

 ## Running C/C++ Solutions